3.5

 ByPublisher Description

-Whether a gift was meant to keep a daughter warm, put a roof over her head, instruct her in the ways of womanhood, encourage her talents, or just remind her of a mother’s love, each story gets to the heart of a relationship.
+) is a story about a mother's gift to a daughter—one that touched her, taught her something, or symbolized a unique bond.
+Whether a gift was meant to keep a daughter warm, instruct her in the ways of womanhood, encourage her talents, or just remind her of a mother's love, each story gets to the heart of a relationship.

 Download the free Fable app